imeesam/Inventory_Management_System-Flask_Based/README.md

      ```sh
      python app.py
      ```
+     - or manually use run button in `VScode`

 **c.
 Access the Application:**
    - Open a web browser and go to `http://127.0.0.1:5000/` to see your application running.